shankha98/flutter-l2cap/README.md

 ````

 ### Start Receiving Data:
 Start receiving continuous data from the device.
-You can specify a custom buffer size to handle larger data packets.
+You can specify a custom buffer size to handle larger data packets (supported on both Android and iOS).

 ```dart
 // Default buffer size (1024 bytes)